Policy: Access to Sustainable Investing

-Sustainable and responsible investment continues to expand—now accounting for more than one out of every four dollars under professional management in the United States.
-The total US-domiciled assets under management using SRI strategies grew to $12 trillion at the start of 2018, an increase of 38% since 2016.
+Sustainable, responsible and impact investing (SRI) continues to expand—now accounting for more than one out of every four dollars under professional management in the United States.
+The total US-domiciled assets under management using sustainable investing strategies grew to $12 trillion at the start of 2018, an increase of 38 percent since 2016.

 US SIF advocates for public policy that does not restrict investors’ and investment professionals’ the ability to incorporate environmental, social, and governance (ESG) related tools, metrics and analyses to evaluate an investment’s risk or return or choose among otherwise equivalent investments.